tobiasritscher/dotnet_playground/README.md

 # dotnet_playground
-a testenvironment for c# with dotnet and unittests
+a testenvironment for c# with dotnet core and unittests